Grievances and problems

 - Executive Officer, HDR

 See the HDR Contacts page or your relevant faculty page for contact details.

 If you are dissatisfied with a decision of your Faculty or the Research and Research Training Committee, you may submit a written request to the Committee to review the decision.
 If you are not satisfied with the outcome of the review, it may be possible to request that the decision be considered by the HDR Appeals Committee.
-Paragraphs 22 to 25 of the HDR Academic Progress procedures gives a description of the appeals process and the allowable grounds for an appeal.
+The HDR Academic Progress procedures gives a description of the appeals process and the allowable grounds for an appeal.
 You are welcome to seek informal advice or assistance from the Deakin University Student Association (DUSA).